samuelhbne/vpn-launchpad/README.md

 1. Create an new AWS free account [here](https://aws.amazon.com/) if you don't have.
 I'm not affiliate.
 2. Login into [AWS IAM console](https://console.aws.amazon.com/iam/) with your account.
 3. Click "User" from left side then click "Add user" button on the top
-4. Choose the "User name" and tick "Programmatic access" box below
+4. Input the "User name" and tick "Programmatic access" box below
 5. Click "Next: Permissions" button
 6. Click "Create group" button
 7. Fill "Group name" with "vlpadmin" and tick "AdministratorAccess" selection box which on the top of the policy list
 8. Click "Create group" blue button at the bottom right of the page.
 9. Tick the "vlpadmin" selection box in "Add user to group" page
-10. Click "Next: Review" then click "Create user" button
+10. Click "Next: Tags", click "Next: Review" then click "Create user" button
 11. Click "Show" link
 12. Now you get the "Access key ID" and "Secret access key" that necessary for vpn-launchpad running